 Nearly all students are eligible for some form of financial assistance.
-For students who are seeking federal aid, the first step is to complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov as soon after October 1 as possible of each year.
+The first step is to complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.

-Beginning in mid-February, you can then monitor your aid process via Catalyst, the UC portal that provides students access to financial aid as well as billing and registration.
+After your FAFSA is processed, which typically takes 3-5 business days, you will be able to view your aid status by logging in to Catalyst, UC’s student portal that provides access to financial aid as well as billing and registration.

 Key Considerations as an Online Student

-Additionally, a standard financial aid award is most often based on fall-spring attendance, so students who plan to attend year-round (fall, spring and summer) will need to have their aid adjusted accordingly.
+- Year-round loan distribution - A standard financial aid award is based on fall-spring attendance, so if you plan to attend year-round (fall, spring and summer), you will need to contact the Student Financial Aid Office to have your aid adjusted accordingly.